-We offer MOT tests in Pontypool in our fully equipped autocentre.
-Established in 1999, our garage has offered vehicle services & MOT’s to the people of South Wales for over 20 years.
-This as well as offering professional and affordable services has made us one of the leading car mechanics in Pontypool.
+We offer MOT tests in our fully equipped autocentre.
+Established in 1999, our garage has provided vehicle services & MOTs to the people of South Wales for over 20 years.
+This, as well as offering professional and affordable services, has made us one of the leading car mechanics in Pontypool.

-As a legal requirement in order to ensure your car or van is road legal, if your car or van is over 3 years old, it must be checked once a year to make sure it is road safe and legal for you to drive.
-If your vehicle requires an MOT, our expert team and fully equipped garage can perform tests on all makes and models of car and van at very competitive prices.
+As a legal requirement to ensure your car or van is viable, if it is over 3 years old, it must be checked once a year to make sure it is road safe and legal for you to drive.
+If your vehicle requires an MOT, our expert team and fully equipped garage can perform tests on all makes and models at competitive prices.

 What Is Checked During An MOT Test?

-An MOT is designed to make sure that your car or van is safe to be on the road and driveable.
+An MOT is designed to make sure that your car or van is safe to be on the road.
 This means that many of the functional components of your vehicle need to be checked annually.
 It involves a comprehensive inspection of your car to make sure that it is in good working order.

-On average an inspection takes around 60 minutes unless there are any repairs required.
-Depending on the extent of the repairs needed to make your car or van roadworthy it may take longer.
+On average, an inspection takes around 60 minutes unless there are any repairs needed.
+Depending on the extent of the repairs to make your car or van roadworthy, it may take longer.
 Our team of trained mechanics will communicate with you through the process and they will inform you if we find any faults that require repair before carrying out the work.

 The following components are checked: